Gail Black

 I’ve always had a deep passion for animals, the environment, how humans interact with everything, and how our world works.
 I’m amazed at how our species has claimed every spot on Earth, leaving little room for much else!
 As much as I enjoy a slow hike, we must move quickly to reverse this devastating trend!
 The green spaces and pristine environments home to our friends must be saved, and we need to reclaim much that has been lost.
 Thank you to all those who join me in this endeavor.

 I desire this campaign for ‘flourishing, justice, and sustainability.’
 I’ve always needed to preserve my life and those I love.
 Haven’t we all?
-As I grow, so does my love.
-My love encompasses all earth’s inhabitants.
+As I grow, so does my love, encompassing all earth’s inhabitants.
 Perhaps this love is a genetic trait from a prehistoric survival instinct.
 Science fiction?
 Maybe, maybe not.
 Whatever truth I discover is shared here.

 Pledging allegiance to Earth.
 Promising to educate others so they may become caretakers of our water, air, land, wildlife, and the unseen life all around and beneath our feet.